NadineWolgast/IntegrateALL/README.md

 ## Run examples
-Change the samples.csv file to point to your actual samples and change the sample_id names.
+Change the samples.csv file to point to your actual samples and change the sample_id names. for example:

 | sample_id   |      left     |  right |
 |----------|:-------------:|------:|